6 Inch: Critical reception

 The Guardian writer Alexis Petridis described the song as a "weird, affecting mixture of defiance and vulnerability" on which Beyoncé "slurs and snarls about being rich and hard-working" in "ominous electronics" sounds.
-Larry Bartleet NME defined the song the "personal track" of the album and the "Beyoncé’s ode to hard-working women".
+Larry Bartleet NME defined the song the "personal track" of the album and the "Beyoncé's ode to hard-working women".

 Emily J. Lordi of The Fader wrote that the song sound "aggressive and lively", believing that it "exploits Hayes' great orchestral work to tell the story of one woman", considering the latter to be "the cleverness" thing as the song "inserts the stories of multiple women into the image of a singular figure".

 Commercial performance

-After the release of Lemonade, "6 Inch" debuted on Billboard Hot 100 chart at number 18, becoming Beyoncé's twenty-sixth top 20 on the chart.
+After the release of Lemonade, "6 Inch" debuted on Billboard Hot 100 at number 18 on the chart dating May 14, 2016, becoming Beyoncé's twenty-sixth top 20 on the chart.
 "6 Inch" also entered on the Hot R&B/Hip-Hop songs chart at number ten, becoming Beyoncé's twenty-seventh top-ten single on the chart.
 In overseas charts, the song entered in digital charts in top five, including Greece and Sweden.
 As of June 2016, the song has sold 265,607 downloads in US.